villaperros/Cardboard-synts/README.md

 # Cardboard-synts

-Joan Villaperros has created a modification on the code to add 2 arpegiators and 3 beat selectors, you can get the code on this repository, as well as We leave this process open to others who need to explore with this version.
-If you want to check the original code please chech:
+La Jauría has created this synth casd and Joan Villaperros has created a modification on the AUDUINO code to add 2 arpegiators and 3 beat selectors, you can get the code on this repository, as well as We leave this process open to others who need to explore with this version. please check http://jugueteslajauria.blogspot.com to get more information and about the project.

+If you want to check the original code please check:

 *Auduino
 https://code.google.com/archive/p/tinkerit/wikis/Auduino.wiki